tom-pollak/cli-pydantic/README.md

 # cli-pydantic

 Turn a Pydantic model into a CLI.
-I dislike every other CLI library so here's yet another one.
+I dislike every other CLI library so here's another one.

 - CLI defined by Pydantic
 - Use multiple YAML / JSON configs with `--flag` CLI overrides.